 Photo by: Steve Belkowitz

 Teddy Fatscher was born and raised in Massapequa, Long Island.
 He attended Long Island High School for the Arts for his junior and senior years of high school.
 After graduating Teddy moved to Philadelphia to further his studies in dance performance at the University of the Arts.
 The University provided many opportunities to work with world renowned artists such as Roni Koresh, Douglas Becker, and Brian Sanders.
-Come January of freshman year Teddy was working with Brian Sanders' company JUNK.
-This provided a much desired professional outlet to create and perform and Teddy aspired to be a part of his upcoming Fringe Festival production "Dancing Dead".
-The rest is history and Teddy is going on his seventh consecutive Fringe production with JUNK.
+Come January of freshman year Teddy was working with Brian Sanders' JUNK.
+Teddy has been a performer for JUNK since 2011 and has recently begun his own company Matter Movement Group.

 Ms. Higdon first began her years of dance education on the Eastern shore of Maryland at the age of ten.
 Julia went on to continue her years of professional training at various institutions, such as the Kirov Academy of Ballet, the Rock School for Dance Education, and the University of the Arts.
 For the last few years, Ms. Higdon has had the privilege of working with Brian Sanders’ acrobatic dance troupe, ‘JUNK,’ and with blacklight mask and dance theatre company, ‘Archedream for Humankind.’
 Offstage, Ms. Higdon educates many young, aspiring dancers in the hopes of carrying on the inspiration and traditions of the art form.